fmichea/sm64-livesplit-autosplitter/README.md

 RTA Mode
 --------

-RTA mode is enabled when keyword ``run-mode=rta`` is present in the category name for the splits.
+RTA mode is enabled when keyword ``[run-mode=rta]`` is present in the first split.
 It adds reset and start conditions, with usamune ROM in mind.
+It aims to time similarly to how leaderboard runs are expected to be timed.

-Reset: If star count decreases, the timer is reset.
+Reset: If either of the dpad down or L button is pressed, the timer is reset.

 Additional start conditions:

-- Star select screen is displayed (either through painting entry or usamune ROM menu)
+- A star is selected on the mission select scene.
 - Stage is exited (fade-out)
 - A key door is touched.

+Additional end condition: immediate split on last star grab (can be delayed with ``[fade]`` keyword).

 Splitting conditions (incl. last split) are identical.
+Note that for RTA done on the 120 file, you will have to specify ``[120]`` for each split.
+This will split immediately on 100 coin stars.
+To avoid this issue, use ``[120,fade]``.

 Non-Stop
 --------